 Protecting the careers of students and early stage researchers, including graduate students, postdocs, and junior faculty.

-Additionally, moving to Stage 2 will require a preparatory period running from 06/05/2020 to 06/09/2020 prior to increasing any activity beyond current levels.
-The purpose of this period is to provide the preparation time needed to ensure a safe and orderly ramp up of the research enterprise from its current low activity state to a condition where a significant number of research activities are proceeding.
-In particular, the preparatory period will be used to complete training, procure supplies (including disinfectants in Appendix I), develop sanitization protocols, determine staffing, check operation of all equipment, and further appropriately plan for safely resuming applicable research.

-During this period, chairs or campus unit leaders should verify signed certifications are displayed/posted within the research space.
-Dean (or Chancellor in the case of the Spokane, Vancouver, and Tri-Cities campuses) approval is necessary for increasing any research effort beyond the current level prior to the end of preparatory period.

 PIs and research leaders are encouraged to continue monitoring funding opportunities unique to this pandemic, as made available.

 The guidance below has been developed in collaboration with other institutions and regulatory bodies, including the University of Washington, the University of California system, Stanford University, and other APLU institutions, but tailored specifically to WSU.
 The recommendations in this guidance do not replace those from cognizant local, state, and national public health authorities (which take precedence in the event of a conflict) or University Guidance (e.g., HRS directives), but are intended to work together and in accordance with their guidance.